 My first clicker training book, "Clicker Training for your Horse" was published in 1996.
 It was edited by Karen Pryor and published by her company, Sunshine book.
-This was the first reference on clicker training horses.
-It has been followed by two more books, "The Click That Teaches" DVD lesson series and an on-line course.
-These resources are designed to compliment one another.
-They take you systematically through a very detailed and comprehensive training program.
+This was the first reference in the horse world on clicker training horses.

-The starting point is safety and good manners.
+The starting point for all of these resources is safety and good manners.
 If you are a novice horse owner these references will give you a great foundation on which to build your horse handling skills.
 The end point is "the sky is the limit!"
-Clicker training is a door opener.
-You'll understand what this means as you explore the details of these lessons.
+What do you dream of being able to do with your horse?
+Clicker training can help you get there.

-People frequently email me asking which book or DVD they should start with.
-As you'll see, I've been busy these past eighteen years!
-It's become quite a library.
-And when you first look at the number of books and DVDs, it can feel quite overwhelming.
+People frequently ask me which book or DVD they should start with.
+As you'll see, I've been busy!
+Thirty years of works fills a library shelf.
+When you first look at the number of books and DVDs, it can feel quite overwhelming.
 But don't worry.
 I don't expect people to tackle all this material in one go.
 That's not how good training takes place.

 I've included detailed descriptions with each of the books and DVDs to help guide you through the references.
 And I've divided the DVDs into teaching units.
 That will help you to see how all the pieces fit together.
 You can also refer to the "What should I order?" reference page to help guide you through your selection.